walterfreeman/ast101/groups.md

 #### Megan Caffey, mcaffey@syr.edu

-Your group is number 1903.
+Your group is number 1907.
 Your lab time is Wednesday 3:45-5:05 PM.

 Your other group members are:
-* Capeley Zimet (cjzimet@syr.edu)
-* Mia Angioletti (meangiol@syr.edu)
 * Zoe Carlson (zecarlso@syr.edu)
 <br>